-In the wake of the COVID-19 pandemic, several businesses have adopted mobile work (or work-from-home) strategy.
-The challenges of data security have risen in such crucial times and now tech firms are shifting to cloud solutions for seamless transition.
+In the wake of the COVID-19 pandemic, several businesses have adopted the mobile work (or work-from-home) strategy.
+The challenges of data security have risen in such crucial times and now tech firms are shifting to cloud solutions for a seamless transition.
 Based on containerization, cloud-native technology relieves pressure from the physical infrastructure without any compromise with the security.

-If you also plan to develop a cloud-native application during Coronavirus pandemic, include features that support remote collaborations and distributed teams.
+If you also plan to develop a cloud-native application during the Coronavirus pandemic, include features that support remote collaborations and distributed teams.
 An advantage of cloud-native technology is that one need not change anything about the workload when switching from a server to another.
 The same is true also when one moves from one zone to another.